 - 1. CPI excluding food and energy: CPI excluding food, fuel and electricity. - 2.
-Reweighted: Reduces the weight of items with greater volatility, dividing the original weights of each item by the standard deviation of their monthly percentage variations. - .
+Reweighted: Reduces the weight of items with greater volatility, dividing the original weights of each item by the standard deviation of their monthly percentage variations. - 3.
 Bounded mean: Weighted average of the percentage variations in prices located between the 34th and 84th percentiles. - .
 63rd percentile: Corresponds to the percentage variation of the item located in the 63rd percentile.

-Inflation is expected to start its downward trend by July 2022 and converge towards the target range in the first semester of 2023.
+Inflation is expected to start its downward trend by July 2022 and converge towards the target range in the second or third quarter of 2023.